namyamalik/cooja-docker/README.md

-# cooja-docker
+## cooja-docker
+## Author: Namya Malik

 A docker container that has all the dependencies to run the Contiki OS Cooja simulator.

-## INSTALLATION
+Instructions provided for machines with X11 support and machines without X11 support.

 ### Prerequisites
 * Docker-desktop should be installed on your system.
 Make sure it is running.